• Train

 Scene understanding with machine vision – Built with Viso Suite

-AI vision, or Computer Vision, involves a set of image processing techniques to make computers see and understand visual information.
-Computers act as “the brains” that perform advanced computing tasks and apply sophisticated algorithms to analyze images or videos provided by optical sensors or cameras (the “eyes”).
-Virtually any image of any camera can be used to apply AI vision algorithms.
+AI vision, or Computer Vision, uses image-processing techniques to make computers see and understand visual information.
+Computers act as “the brains” that perform advanced computing tasks and apply sophisticated algorithms.
+This “brain” analyzes visual media provided by optical sensors or cameras (the “eyes”).
+AI vision algorithms can use virtually any image of any camera.

 Develop Computer Vision with OpenCV

-OpenCV is probably the most versatile computer vision tool used in a broad field of computer vision tasks, ranging from image recognition, 2D or 3D analysis to motion tracking, facial recognition, and more.
+OpenCV is probably the most versatile computer vision tool used in a broad field of computer vision tasks.
+These tasks range from image recognition and 2D or 3D analysis to motion tracking, facial recognition, and more.

 In the following, we will highlight the most prominent capabilities: